sinclairzx81/threadbox/readme.md

 lock.dispose()
 ```

 The example below spawns 4 instances of the `Worker` class.
-A `Mutex` instance is passed into each thread where by the worker takes a `MutexLock` on the `execute()` method.
+A `Mutex` instance is passed into each worker where by the worker takes a `MutexLock` on the `execute()` method.
 The worker thread holds onto their respective lock for 1 second before releasing.
-Only 1 of the 4 workers will execute the critical section commented below.
+Only 1 of the 4 workers will execute the critical section (below) at one time.
 The timeout is used to demonstrate the locking behavior.

 ```typescript
 import { spawn, Main, Thread, Mutex } from '@sinclair/threadbox'